 Liabilities represent the amount of monies or other resources likely to be paid by the FLRA as a result of transactions or events that have already occurred.
 Liabilities are recognized when they are incurred, regardless of whether they are covered by available budgetary resources.
 The FLRA reports its liabilities under two categories, Intragovernmental and With the Public.
 Intragovernmental liabilities represent funds owed to another government agency.
 Liabilities with the Public represent funds owed to any entity or person that is not a federal agency, including private sector firms and federal employees.
 Each of these categories may include liabilities that are covered by budgetary resources and liabilities not covered by budgetary resources.
 No liability can be paid, however, absent an appropriation.
 Liabilities for which an appropriation has not been enacted are, therefore, classified as not covered by budgetary resources, since there is no certainty that the appropriation will be enacted.
-Liabilities that are covered by budgetary resources of by budgetary resources.
+Liabilities that are covered by budgetary resources consist of intragovernmental and public accounts payable and accrued funded payroll.